ClaudioV05/ClaudioV05/README.md

 ### Hi👋 Welcome to my Github profile.

-### My name is CLAUDIOMIDO VENTURA and my nickname is "ClaudioV05"!
+### My name is✨CLAUDIOMIDO VENTURA✨and my nickname is "ClaudioV05"!

-**ClaudioV05/ClaudioV05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Development of Software with Developer FullStack
 - 🌱 I’m currently learning ...